Murder, Fake News, And Hacking Concerns Cloud Disputed Kenyan Election

 — Robert Syundu (@RobertSyundu) August 11, 2017

-Among the operatives crafting and spreading messages during the campaigns were two executives from Aristotle, an American data firm working for Odinga, who were deported last weekend over an alleged visa violation.
+Among the operatives working on the campaigns were two executives from Aristotle, an American data firm working for Odinga.
+They were deported last weekend over an alleged visa violation.
 The men, who had been in the process of converting their tourist visas, were detained by government-linked men who drove them around for hours, locked them up, temporarily confiscated their electronics, and tried to gain access to one of their computers.

+Along with data and polling analysis, Aristotle said it was helping with debate prep, polling, and digital and TV advertising; it declined to say what it was being paid for its services.
+Aristotle told Fast Company that much of its work involved figuring out ways to fight fake news.

-“Everything of this sort that happens in Kenya is politically motivated,” John Aristotle Phillips, the company’s founder and CEO, told Kenya’s The Nation.
-“It’s symptomatic of a political clique that’s losing its grip.”
+“Everything of this sort that happens in Kenya is politically motivated,” John Aristotle Phillips, the company’s founder and CEO, told Kenya’s The Nation after he was deported.
+“It’s symptomatic of a political clique that’s losing its grip.

-Kenyatta’s campaign, meanwhile, raised eyebrows in May when it hired Cambridge Analytica, the data firm behind Donald Trump’s victory, on a reported $6 million contract.
-The Robert Mercer-backed company, which until the Trump campaign counted Steve Bannon as a vice-president and in recent months has signed contracts with the U.S. State Dept., has worked on campaigns around the globe and courted controversy for its use of data and personality profiling.
+Kenyatta’s campaign, meanwhile, raised eyebrows in May when it reportedly contracted for $6 million Cambridge Analytica, the data firm that aided Donald Trump’s victory.
+The Robert Mercer-backed company has worked on campaigns around the globe and courted controversy for its use of data and personality profiling.
 Its parent company, SCL Elections, has been involved in campaigns from Nigeria to Ukraine.

-(Cambridge Analytica has not responded to a request for comment.)
+Related: Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

+Cambridge Analytica has not responded to Fast Company‘s request for comment, but a spokesperson for the firm told the BBC that the company was not involved in any negative advertising in Kenya, and that it “has never advocated the exploitation of ethnic divisions in any country.”

-Some reports had linked another political consultancy, UK-based BTP, tothe Kenyatta campaign.
+Some reports had linked another political consultancy, U.K.-based BTP, to the Kenyatta campaign.
 But CEO Mark Pursey told The Daily Beast that those reports were”fake.”
 “We declined,” he said.

 The skies in Kisumu sounding like a busy airbase.police chopper hovering overhead every 3mins.Periodic screams and gunfire.
 It is drizzling pic.twitter.com/urway17GBE